 Our oldest was lucky to be gifted a toddler snowboard for her 3rd birthday this summer.
 Since then, she has been begging to go snowboarding and it was truly amazing how well she did.

-Just looking for our toddler snowboard recommendation?
+Just looking for our toddler snowboard recommendation and recommendation for a helmet/goggle combo?

-Currently on sale!!!
 We recommend buying the Burton After School Special Snowboard that comes with bindings.

 Pair that with a Riglet reel and the MDX One harness or the Canadian Lil’ Ripper Gripper Harness to prevent those heavy face plants for kids under 3 and you are set!